 This track is for first-time nursing students (college juniors and above) who want to prepare for a career in nursing while earning a Bachelor of Science in Nursing.
 Upon graduation from the program, students will sit for the NCLEX licensing exam for RNs.
 The curriculum provides a strong scientific base of study with a diversity of clinical experiences and unique opportunities to work with vulnerable and underserved populations.
 The curriculum is community-based in that it supports engagement with the community throughout the nursing major by nurturing and building relationships with community agencies consistently over time through an innovative home-basing of students in a designated community for the entire length of their nursing program.
-The Regular Prelicensure BSN track admits one cohort of 45 students each summer term (May start) and one cohort of 45 students each fall term (August start) based on clinical groups of nine (9).
+The Regular Prelicensure BSN track admits for the summer (May start) and fall (August start) annually.
+Each cohort has 36 seats based on clinical groups of nine (9).
 Spring admission is not available for this track.

 Furthermore, the curriculum also provides a strong foundation for graduate study in nursing.
 The nursing program is fully accredited by the Commission on Collegiate Nursing Education (CCNE) and approved by the Florida Board of Nursing.